-I hit him in the ribs, again and again with both hands together.
-The old man never minded, and that was fine, though Myrrha would have been embarrassed.
-My family taught me to punch right, so my knuckles would cut like a dagger, but I didn't want to hurt anybody.
+I hit him in the ribs, the soft way, again and again with both hands together.
+The old man never minded, and that was fine—I didn't want to hurt anybody—though Myrrha would have been embarrassed.
+She taught me to punch, so my knuckles cut like a dagger.
+If you really know how to do a thing, that means knowing how not to.

 At last, we came upon the reddish brown logs of Uncle Mack's farm-fortress.
-The old man carried me up the stone steps and rapped on the door.
+The old man carried me up the stone steps and punched at the door.

 "This belong to you?"
 The old man lowered me to the deck, gripped my shoulder with hands as hard as a steel chain.
 "Thank the Wolf, if it does."